An all-inclusive one-day course on HPLC and UHPLC fundamentals, including theory, column, instrument, and pharmaceutical applications.

 Key topics include:

-Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of fundamentals and best practices of modern HPLC/UHPLC in pharmaceutical analysis.
+Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of the fundamentals of HPLC and UHPLC in pharmaceutical analysis and other applications.

 1. Modern Concepts

 A. Introduction: The chromatographic process, advantages and limitations, and chromatographic modes (NPC, RPC, IEC, SEC)

 B. Concepts: Retention factor (k), separation factor (a), column efficiency (N), resolution (Rs), tailing factor (Tf), the resolution equation, the linear solvent strength theory, and column void volume (VM)

 Mobile phase factors (organic modifiers, pH, buffers), mass spec compatibility, isocratic and gradient separations, operating parameters (Flow, gradient time (tG), column temperature (T)), peak capacity (Pc), references

 2. HPLC Columns, Trends and Selection Guides

 A. Column fundamentals: Glossary and abbreviations, Characteristics and types, packing characteristics (support type, particle size, pore size), bonded phases, end-fittings, plate height (H), the van Deemter equation, and estimation of column efficiency

 B. Trends: Trends of shorter and smaller columns and the use of high-purity silica, traditional and novel bonding chemistries, the concept of “orthogonality,” a listing of common RPC columns, column selection guide

 C. Newer column types: Hybrids, charged surface hybrids, HILIC, sub-3 and sub-2mm, and superficially porous particles (SPP)